Shelf Life Determination: How to Establish Drug Product Expiration Dates Through Stability Testing

 Model your expected shelf life based on preliminary forced degradation data before committing to full stability studies.
 If forced stress testing shows rapid degradation of a critical attribute, calculate what shelf life you can realistically support-then design your stability protocol accordingly.
 This prevents generating 24 months of data only to discover your shelf life is limited to 12 months due to an underestimated degradation rate.

-Bracketing and Matrixing: Reducing Stability Testing Costs
+Bracketing and Matrixing: Reduced Stability Testing Designs

 Bracketing Design for Shelf Life Determination